 Three of those members are from the general public, with the requirement that two be legal parents or guardians of children who have been affected by vaccine side effects.

-The last three are health professionals appointed by the Secretary of Health and Human Services who are specifically required not to be previous to being on this advisory board employees of the U.S. government.
+Last three are health professionals appointed by the Secretary of Health and Human Services who are specifically required not to be previous to being on this advisory board, employees of the U.S. government.

-A requirement that Dr. Messonnier definitely would fail to achieve.
+A requirement that Dr. Massonier definitely would fail to achieve.

-vaccine courts, but the director of the National Institutes of Health, the Assistant Secretary of Health and Human Services, the director of the CDC, and the commissioner of the FDA are non-voting observational members of the committee.
+These are the only voting members of the committee that oversees the vaccine courts, but the director of the National Institutes of Health, the Assistant Secretary of Health and Human Services, the Director of the CDC, and the Commissioner of the FDA are non-voting observational members of the committee.

 I found the application in two minutes.